obsidian-tasks-group/obsidian-tasks/README.md

 The `Tasks: Create or edit` command helps you when editing a task.

 ## Installation

-Tasks is not yet available in the repository of Obsidian community plugins.
-You have to download, install, and activate the plugin manually.
 Follow the steps below to install Tasks.

 1. Search for "Tasks" in Obsidian's community plugins browser